6.4. (Reference): Configuring the Normal Security Level Settings upon the OS.¶

 Here are examples of recommended Security settings.
 You need to run Security to prevent against any malicious attacks from external environments when connecting a Baremetal Server or a Virtual Server directly to Internet Gateways.

-Almost all parts of this page describe operations outside of Support Coverage provided by NTT Com.
+Almost all parts of this page describe operations outside of Support Coverage provided by Service Provider.
 Therefore, we strongly advise making backups of relevant settings in advance.

 6.4.1.
 Setting a Secure Password for the Guest OS Password¶